unoplatform/uno.extensions/doc/Reactive/Reactive.md

 ```

 ## ListFeed: _Feed_ of collections of _items_
-The `IListFeed<T>` is _feed_ that is speciliazed to handle collections.
+The `IListFeed<T>` is _feed_ specialized for handling collections.
-It allows you to declare opreator directly on items instead of dealing with the list itself.
+It allows the declaration of an operator directly on items instead of dealing with the list itself.
-A _list feed_ goes in _none_ if the list does not have any elements.
+A _list feed_ goes in `None` if the list does not have any elements.

-To create an `IlistFeed<T>`, on the state `ListFeed` class, you have the same `Async`, `AsyncEnumerable` and `Create` methods that you have for the `Feed`.
+To create an `IListFeed<T>`, on the state `ListFeed` class, the same `Async`, `AsyncEnumerable` and `Create` methods found on `Feed` can be used.

-You will also have few dedicated operators:
+There are also a few dedicated operators:

 ### AsListFeed
-This allows you to create a _list feed_ from a _feed of list_.
+This allows the creation of a _list feed_ from a _feed of list_.

 ```csharp
 public IListFeed<WeatherInfo> Forecast => Feed